Perodua Myvi: Pre-launch

 A third generation of the Perodua Myvi had been rumored to come in the late 2017/early 2018.
 On 8 November 2017, Perodua announced that bookings for the 2018 Perodua Myvi have been opened.
-The third generation Perodua Myvi mades it public debut at the Malaysia Autoshow at MAEPS in Serdang from 9–12 November 2017.
+The third generation Perodua Myvi made its public debut at the Malaysia Autoshow at MAEPS in Serdang on 9–12 November 2017.
 Although during this time, the car was parked in a box that featured multiple cut outs only allowing for sneak peeks.
 The third generation Perodua Myvi was launched on 16 November 2017.
 It was developed under D20N project.

 This generation of Myvi is entirely designed in-house by Perodua's own design and styling division led by Muhamad Zamuren Musa, who also designed the Perodua Bezza, without rebadging the third generation of Daihatsu Boon.
-It is a totally brand new car in which Toyota and Daihatsu only provide advice and engines to Perodua in developing the new Myvi.
+It is a totally brand new car which Toyota only provide advice and engines to Perodua in developing the new Myvi.